 The spreadsheet is your friend.

 We have several friends and colleagues who shudder at the prospect of using a spreadsheet for this purpose.
 I tell them to shudder now, and you’ll thank me later.
 The spreadsheet does not lie.
 It is in black and white, and you can clearly see your debt pitfalls that may need some adjustment.
+It will also allow you to know your monthly budget to help save money and achieve your financial goals.
+Tracking your spending and having a spending limit are also areas you can gauge.

 Let’s talk about debt.